Dog Breed Health Rotating Header Image

 The Miniature Dachshund is a long bodied dog with very short legs.
 He weighs around 5 kilograms (whereas the larger version can weigh as much as 12 kilograms).
 He will suit almost any type of home environment and would make a suitable family pet.
 However care should be taken that young children are taught how to handle and respect him.
 Although diminutive in size the Mini Dachs is often described as a large personality in a small frame and he needs exercise just like any other dog.
 All three coats require regular grooming.
 More coat care will be needed with the long-haired coat, and the wire-haired coat will typically need to be ’stripped’ a couple of times a year.

-Inbreeding coefficient – COI
+Inbreeding Coefficient - COI

-(should be as low as possible)
+(Should be as low as possible)

-The breed average COI is 7.1% (longhaired), 8.1% (smoothhaired), 10.8% (wirehaired)
+The UK Kennel Club breed average COI is 7.5% (longhaired), 7.7% (smoothhaired), 9.9% (wirehaired) - see 'A Beginners Guide to COI'

-Health and welfare problems due to conformation
+Health and Welfare Problems due to Conformation

-(body shape and physical characteristics)
+(Body shape and physical characteristics)

 • The Dachshund’s short legs (Hypochondroplasia – dwarfism) are associated with Intervertebral disc disease (IVDD).
 It is reported that between 20% and 25% of Dachshunds are likely to suffer some degree of back problems during their life.
 This can range from minor back pain through to severe spinal cord damage and paralysis.